Fate/stay night: Unlimited Blade Works (TV series): Plot

 As the war continues, Shirou starts developing his own skills as a magus by imitating Archer's abilities, and Rin notes striking similarities between the two.
 However, in a battle against the servant Caster in an attempt to rescue his guardian Fujimura, Shirou loses control of Saber, who is imprisoned by Caster.
 Shirou vows to fight with his own magical strength to stop the war and save his friends.
 Archer betrays Rin during a fight against Caster, but Rin reforms her alliance with Shirou.
 With Lancer's help, the duo manages to free Saber from Caster who is then killed.

 To gain more allies, Rin and Shirou decide to team up with Illyasviel von Einzbern and her servant Berserker.
 However, Gilgamesh, Kotomine's former servant, arrives and kills both Illya and Berserker before Rin and Shirou can stop him.
 At Illya's villa, Archer challenges Shirou to a fight, hoping to destroy Shirou's goals of being a hero.
 Confused, Saber demands to know what his true intentions are, and Archer reveals himself to be a version of Shirou from the future, who became a heroic spirit after becoming disillusioned with the path he took.
 However, Shirou accepts his future regardless of Archer's regrets, deciding to stick to Kiritsugu's ideals of being a hero.
 Gilgamesh tries to kill Archer and Shirou, but the former sacrifices himself to protect the latter.
 Gilgamesh takes Illya's heart, planning to use his other master Shinji Matou in order to summon the corrupted Holy Grail.
 In order to follow Archer's hopes, Rin passes Shirou her mana to fight Gilgamesh to replicate Archer's powers.
-As Shirou nearly kills Gilgamesh, Archer uses the last of his strength to deliver the final attack at their enemy while assisting Saber to destroy the Holy Grail.
+As Shirou nearly kills Gilgamesh, Archer uses the last of his strength to deliver the final attack at their enemy while assisting Saber in destroying the Holy Grail.
 With the war concluded and the servants gone, Shirou and Rin move to London to learn more about magic, and Shirou vows once again to retain Kiritsugu's ideals.